stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 ---

-# CFG for Java Bytecode
+# CFG for Java Bytecode - Data Structures

 In OPAL the CFG has four types of nodes: